foragepm/forage/readme.md

 - silently fails if something is already running on port 8005
 - yarn only tries to load https, ignoring config (https://github.com/yarnpkg/yarn/pull/7393)
 - changes-stream doesn't handle being disconnected gracefully
+- `forest config` hangs if server is running
+- `forest reset` errors if no server is running

 ## IPFS notes